Edmund Blundell (priest): Personal life

 He married Dorothy Cathcart, eldest daughter of Mr. and Mrs. Francis G. C. Graham in Grahamstown in 1916.

 Education

 Blundell was educated at King's College, Wimbledon; Selwyn College, Cambridge; and Wells Theological College.

 Ecclesiastical career

 After ordination his first post was a curacy at St James, Fulham.
 He was the Warden at St Paul's College, Grahamstown from 1915 to 1916 and then Curate at Claremont, Cape Town.
 He was then a Chaplain to the Forces until peace returned.
 Following this he was Rector of King William's Town until 1928 when he became Dean of Grahamstown, a post he held until 1934.
 He presided over the 1931 synod of the Diocese of Grahamstown as Vicar-General.
-He was Vicar of St Paul, Leicester from 1933 to 1938; Rector of St Aidan, Yeoville from 1938 to 1944; and then of St George, Parktown from 1945 to 1952 (both in Johannesburg); and finally of Vanderbijlpark from 1952 to 1953.
+He was Vicar of St Paul's Church, Leicester from 1933 to 1938; Rector of St Aidan, Yeoville from 1938 to 1944; and then of St George, Parktown from 1945 to 1952 (both in Johannesburg); and finally of Vanderbijlpark from 1952 to 1953.